jharwell/libra/docs/usage/project-local.rst

    ``-rtest``; a valid integration test would then be, e.g., ``tests/thing-rtest.cpp``.

+.. cmake:variable:: LIBRA_NEGATIVE_TEST_INCLUDE_DIRS

+   Knob for additional include directories that need to be passed to negative compile tests. ``-I`` is added to each directory by LIBRA.
+Because these tests do *not* depend on the main target, we can only extract the dirs from the main target itself, *not* from its transitive dependencies.
+This is a limitation of CMake.

+.. cmake:variable:: LIBRA_NEGATIVE_TEST_COMPILE_FLAGS

+   Knob for additional compile flags that need to be passed to negative compile tests.
+Because these tests do *not* depend on the main target, we can only extract the flags, definitions, etc. from the main target itself, *not* from its transitive dependencies.
+This is a limitation of CMake.

 .. cmake:variable:: LIBRA_TEST_HARNESS_MATCHER

    The common suffix before the ``{.cpp,.hpp}`` that all test harness files